+For control frames, To DS and From DS, when present, are both zero.

+For management frames, all combinations of the two sub-fields are reserved.

 Security enabled subfield

 The Security Enabled subfield is 1 bit in length, and it shall be set to one if the frame is protected by the MAC sublayer and shall be set to zero otherwise.
 The Auxiliary Security Header field of the MHR shall be present only if the Security Enabled subfield is set to one.